before: boring white floors

-Being a first time home owner is extremely rewarding, yet there's nothing like the challenges you'll face once that time comes.
-My husband and I bought our first home last spring, just a few weeks before we had our first child.
+Being a first time home owner is extremely rewarding, yet there's nothing like the challenges you'll face once you become a homeowner.
+My husband and I bought our first home last spring, just a few weeks before we had our first baby.
 It was a stressful time, but I was excited to turn our home into a place that represented our personalities, as fast as possible!
 It took me a while, but what I didn't realize right away was just how much time and energy (and money!) this would take.

 My husband and I are both financial accountants.
 We typically approach financial decisions with a very pragmatic mind.
 In this situation, we knew the transformation of our home would take time, patience, and most of all, strict budgeting.

-living area into an open-concept space by removing
+living space into an open-concept space by removing

 a load bearing wall so the living and dining spaces

 flow as one.
 Phase 1 also included remodeling our

 outdated and dingy kitchen.
 It was so exciting to see

 our home transform before our eyes!
 I mean, our kitchen is beautiful!
 It was so validating to see my kitchen design transform from dream to reality.
 I have since been itching to make more moves on the rest of the house, but I must do as accountants do and budget accordingly!

 We've been saving up for Phase 2: new flooring.
 It seriously can't happen fast enough.
 We've been living with a renovated kitchen and unfinished flooring for the last 4 months, and as much as I clean and sweep and tidy up, it feels like nothing can get clean enough!
 I realized the depressing state of our floors was weighing heavily on me, and I had to do something in the interim.
 The sub-floor had to go!